mania7539/articles/_posts/2017-11-06-squash-multiple-git-commits-into-one.md

 ## How To Squash The Separate Commmits Into One Then Push?
+(Can only rebase in local)

 * Type in commands which are similar as previous one, but an additional **_git rebase -i_**